LukasMurdock/cse-174/Lab08Walkthrough.md

 1. Ask a [number] from user
     - 1.1: If [number] <= 0 throw new IllegalArgumentException();
         - 1.1.1: Catch IllegalArgumentException and print "No result with an input less than or equal to zero!"
-    - 1.2: If NoSuchElementException, print "InvalidInput!"
+    - 1.2: If NoSuchElementException, print "Invalid Input!"
         - 1.2.1: Ask a [number] from user
     - 1.3: If IllegalArgumentException
         - 1.3.1: Ask a [number] from user